anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 ###### HTSeq

 HTSeq facilitates in counting the number of mapped reads to each gene.
 It provides the user with multiple modes of usage and also allows the creation of custom scripts.
 Key parameters for the tool are given below.
-The other parameters for the tool can be found in [HTSEQ Manual Page](https://htseq.readthedocs.io/en/release_0.11.1/count.html))
+The other parameters for the tool can be found in [HTSeq Manual Page](https://htseq.readthedocs.io/en/release_0.11.1/count.html)

 | Parameters | Description |
 |----|--|